 The three factors are motivation, ability, and opportunity.
 Motivation, the inner state of arousal directed at achieving a goal, is influenced by (a) the personal relevance of the goal, (b) the goal's consistency with the consumer's values, goals, and needs, (c) the risk the consumer associates with buying the product or service, and (4) the new information's level of consistency with the consumer's prior information and attitudes.
-Motivation increases when (a) the goal is more relevant and consistent with the consumer's values, goals, and needs, (b) the risk level is higher and therefore requires more involvement, and (c) the new information is somewhat inconsistent with the consumer's prior information and attitudes.
+Motivation increases when (a) the goal is more relevant and consistent with the consumer's values, goals, and needs, (b) the risk level is higher and therefore requires more involvement, and (c) the new information and attitudes.